-5. Abstract (250 word limit)
+5. Abstract

-Antarctica and Southern Ocean environments are facing increasing pressure from multiple threats.
+Antarctic and Southern Ocean environments are facing increasing pressure from multiple threats.
 At the same time, the Antarctic Treaty System is increasingly looking to SCAR for the provision of independent and objective advice to make informed decisions.
-The SCAR Scientific Research Programme (SRP) - Ant-ICON - will foster, facilitate and coordinate high-quality transdisciplinary research to inform conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.
-The outputs of this research will address some of the most pressing environmental challenges facing Antarctica, and support decision-making, policy response and development and effective environmental management.
-The initial core membership of Ant-ICON includes 45 members from 18 countries, representing the biological sciences, physical sciences, earth sciences, humanities, social sciences and a range of other Antarctic stakeholders - including policy makers and environmental managers.
-The proposed Chief Officers of the SRP will be finalised in 2019.
+The SCAR Scientific Research Programme (SRP) - Ant-ICON - will foster, facilitate and coordinate high-quality transdisciplinary research to inform conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future impacts.
+The outputs of this research will address some of the most pressing environmental challenges facing Antarctica, and support decision-making, policy response, policy development and effective environmental management.
+The initial core membership of Ant-ICON includes 47 members from 19 countries, representing the biological sciences, physical sciences, earth sciences, humanities, social sciences and a range of other Antarctic stakeholders - including policy makers and environmental managers.
+The makeup of the Ant-ICON Steering Committee will be similar in its diversity, and be finalised in late 2020.
 While there is a strong biological focus, Ant-ICON will integrate research from multiple disciplines and fields of study to build on and complement existing SCAR activities.